Pontus Wernbloom: CSKA Moscow

 In January 2012, Wernbloom left AZ for signing a long-term contract with the Russian top club CSKA Moscow.
 Plagued by injuries, Wernbloom was plunged into the deep end against a highly favored Real Madrid side in the knockout stages of the Champions League.
 In the game against his alleged favorite club, he scored a dramatic half-volley in the dying minutes to equalize 1–1.

 After the final game of the 2017–18 season, CSKA Moscow announced that Wernbloom would be leaving the club at the end of his contract for family reasons.

 Wernbloom left CSKA Moscow after a six-year spell with the Russian team.

 PAOK

-On 16 August 2018, Wernbloom arrived in Thessaloniki to agree on personal terms with Greek club PAOK FC.
+On 16 August 2018, Wernbloom arrived in Thessaloniki to agree on personal terms with Greek club PAOK.
 Eventually he signed a three–year contract worth €1.1 million per year.
 On 17 December 2018, Wernbloom was unlucky in the away game against Levadiakos, as he suffered a ruptured achilles tendon and would stay out of the action for several months, meaning PAOK would be without a key player as they look to win their first league title since 1985.
 On 20 August 2020, his contract with PAOK was terminated.